top of page

 • Financing repayment schedules

-Using software tools or financial advisors to create detailed monthly cashflow projections helps identify potential gaps early.
-Brokers help identify gaps and arrange bridge financing or spending adjustments before trouble hits..
+Using software tools or financial advisors to create detailed monthly cash flow projections helps identify potential gaps early.
+Brokers assist in identifying gaps and arranging bridge financing or spending adjustments before trouble hits.

 5. Negotiate Payment Terms with Customers and Suppliers